tribbloid/spookystuff/README.md

 Functions in **Extraction** have four types:

-- *map*: Extract data from Pages by using data's enclosing elements' HTML/XML/JSON selector(s) and attribute(s) as anchor points.
+- *extract*: Extract data from Pages by using data's enclosing elements' HTML/XML/JSON selector(s) and attribute(s) as anchor points.

 - *save/dump*: Save all pages into a file system (HDD/S3/HDFS).

 - *select*: Extract data from Pages and insert them into the pages' respective context as metadata.

-- *join/left-join*: This is similar to the notion of join in relational databases, except that links between pages are used as foreign keys between tables.
+- *join*: This is similar to the notion of join in relational databases, except that links between pages are used as foreign keys between tables.
 (Technical not just links, but anything that infers a connection between web resources, including frames, iframes, sources and redirection).

 For more information on Extraction syntax, please refer to the scaladoc of Page.scala and PageRDDFunction.scala.